Pylons/pyramid/docs/tutorials/wiki/authorization.rst

 The ``MySecurityPolicy.authenticated_identity`` method inspects the ``request`` and determines if it came from an authenticated user.
 It does this by utilizing the :class:`pyramid.authentication.AuthTktCookieHelper` class which stores the :term:`identity` in a cryptographically-signed cookie.
-If a ``request`` does contain an identity then we perform a final check to determine if the user is valid in our current ``USERS`` store.
+If a ``request`` does contain an identity, then we perform a final check to determine if the user is valid in our current ``USERS`` store.

 Authorizing access to resources